irskep/nestweb/content/2013-07-23-sugar-daddy.md

 Tags: songs, demos, recording, sugar-daddy
 Slug: sugar-daddy-demo
 Author: Steve Johnson
-Summary: Hear the song that makes you think we're a reggae band

 This is a song about being a girl and having an old man pay for stuff for you probably in exchange for sex.